Robustness of deep learning classification to adversarial input on GPUs: asynchronous parallel accumulation is a source of vulnerability: Introduction

-\textbf{(5) Impact of GPU state on reduction ordering:} Using the asynchronous parallel sum as a test, we track the execution order of atomic operations relative to the block index using source code instrumentation.
-We reveal execution order variations across GPU architectures under virtualization, background workloads, and power capping (when applicable).
-While GPU virtualization and external workloads—simulated via parallel matrix-matrix multiplication--significantly affect instruction ordering, our experiments indicate power capping has little impact.
+\textbf{(5) Impact of GPU State on Reduction Ordering:} Using the asynchronous parallel sum as a test, we track the execution order of atomic operations relative to the block index using source-code instrumentation.
+We reveal execution order variations across GPU architectures, testing the state under virtualization, background workloads, and power capping.
+While GPU virtualization and external workloads significantly affect instruction ordering, we find that power capping has little impact.

-All GPU and system details are presented in Section \ref{sec:gpu-details} and all code and artifacts are made available at \url{github.com/minnervva/fpna-robustness}.

-\section{Impacts of \gls{APFPR} Non-determinism On Classification}
+\section{Impacts of \gls{APFPR} Non-Determinism on Classification}

-To better understand the impact of \gls{APFPR} on classifier robustness, we construct synthetic examples, manually introducing permutations in the order of floating-point reductions before considering real run-to-run variability.
-Our goal is to reveal and quantify the extent to which non-deterministic parallel programming can lead to misclassification, despite using identical models and inputs.

-In this section we develop a simple classifier with a linear decision boundary and use it to investigate misclassfication of points close to the boundary.
-We highlight the inherent difficulty of exploring the combinatorial space of permutations and identifying vulnerable inputs.
-Identical, repeated runs may not fully explore the set of permutations which result in misclassification.
-The \gls{EWA} we then introduce can reliably induce misclassifications on a fixed input by running an external workload, thereby altering the ordering of asynchronous operations on the GPU by the scheduler.
+To better understand the impact of \gls{APFPR} on classifier robustness, we first construct synthetic examples, manually introducing permutations in the order of floating-point reductions, before considering real run-to-run variability.
+In this section, we develop a simple classifier with a linear decision boundary and use it to investigate the misclassification of points close to the boundary.
+We demonstrate the inherent difficulty of exploring the combinatorial space of permutations: brute-force testing may not fully explore those that result in misclassification.
+The \gls{EWA} we then introduce can reliably induce misclassifications on a fixed input by running an external workload, thereby altering the ordering of asynchronous operations on the GPU.
 Finally, we introduce a \gls{LP} scheme that models reduction orderings in asynchronous programming with a differentiable representation.
-Using a heuristic gradient-based optimizer, we efficiently identify permutations that maximize predictive error, providing a systematic approach to identifying inputs susceptible to \gls{EWA}.
+Using a heuristic gradient-based optimizer, we efficiently identify permutations that maximize predictive error, providing a systematic approach to identify inputs susceptible to \gls{EWA}.
+Fig.~\ref{fig:linear_decision_boundary_adversarial_attack} summarizes all results discussed in the paper.

-Fig.~\ref{fig:linear_decision_boundary_adversarial_attack} displays the results of all experiments performed in the analysis portions of the following subsections, and is referred to accordingly.
-First, we introduce terminology and definitions used throughout the paper.